vicssb/Sales-Dashboard-with-Power-BI-using-Star-Schema/readme.md

   <img src="./img/logoBI.jpeg" alt="Power BI Logo" width="80"/>
 </div>

-# Processing and Transforming Data with Power BI
+# Creating a Star Schema for Sales Scenarios with Power BI

-This project is part of the lab [Processing and Transforming Data with Power BI](https://web.dio.me/lab/processando-e-transformando-dados-com-power-bi/learning/dc02898f-eee6-48b1-90b5-c0ef3f4f375a?back=/track/formacao-power-bi-analyst), offered by DIO.
+This project is part of the lab [Creating a Star Schema for Sales Scenarios with Power BI](https://web.dio.me/lab/criando-um-star-schema-para-cenarios-de-vendas-com-power-bi/learning/cc70d8ef-2b44-4f53-a05b-643de8e5086b?back=/track/formacao-power-bi-analyst), offered by DIO.

 ## Objective

-The objective of this project is to demonstrate how to process and transform data using Power BI, focusing on creating reports and dashboards that assist in strategic decision-making.
+The objective of this project is to demonstrate how to create a Star Schema for sales scenarios using Power BI, focusing on optimizing data modeling and improving report performance.

 ## Project Structure